openhab/org.openhab.binding.zwave/doc/benext/tagreader500_0_0.md

 ### Parameter 4: feedback beeps per second

 Amount of beeps a second
-To set the amount of beeps per second, every beep is around 10ms.
+<p&gtTo set the amount of beeps per second, every beep is around 10ms.</p&gt
 Values in the range 0 to 5 may be set.

 The manufacturer defined default value is ```2```.